kintone-labs/kintone-js-sdk/docs/reference/record.md

 ### updateAllRecords(params)

 >* Updates details of multiple records in an app, by specifying their record number, or a different unique key.
->* Can update over 2000 records to kintone app, but can't do rollback.
+>* Can update over 2000 records to kintone app, but can't do the rollback.

 **Parameter**